UWBAIL/BAILnas/docs/rules.md

 1. BAILnas is provided to lab members and collaborators intended for work-related use only.

     **Do not share your username/password to unauthorized parties.**

+2. **NAS** drive is intended for personal documents.
+Please use **Data** drive for storing experiment data.

-2. Be careful when you operate a shared folder.
+3. Be careful when you operate a shared folder.

-3. Initial quota for each user at BAILnas/NAS/Yourname.p folder is 4TB, and can be elevated upon request.
+4. Initial quota for each user at BAILnas/NAS/Yourname.p folder is 4TB, and can be elevated upon request.

-4. There is no quota limit at BAILnas/Data, but please use the resources mindfully, and clean up your data regularly.
+5. There is no quota limit at BAILnas/Data, but please use the resources mindfully, and clean up your data regularly.

-5. Data recovery requests can be send to szsong@uw.edu, specifying the folder to recover and time to roll-back to.
+6. Data recovery requests can be send to szsong@uw.edu, specifying the folder to recover and time to roll-back to.

 # Read/Write permissions